aaaaarrp/Spider/README.md

 >### _**Task:** To setup the users and required functionalities_

-* [x] setupusers.sh for the following points 1 - 4
+* [x] setupusers.sh for the following points
-    1. Create the following users (& necessary groups) with the specified permissions.
+    * Create the following users (& necessary groups) with the specified permissions.
-    2. Set up the following permissions:
+    * Set up the following permissions:
-    3. Create the following directories inside the home directory of respective users:
+    * Create the following directories inside the home directory of respective users:
-    4. Create Login Facilities for all users.
+    * Create Login Facilities for all users.

-5. Each maintainer is responsible for complaints from 2 meteorologist {Maintainer_1 for meterologist_1 & meterologist_2, Maintainer_2 for meterologist_3 & meterologist_4, ...etc}.
 * [x] setupcomplaints.sh
 * [x] register_complaints.sh
 * [x] setupstatus.sh
 * [x] statusupdate.sh